 If it is determined to be less than $1,000, it will be treated as bad debt that may be written off according to C.3.9.

-Debt forgiveness may be written off by the Vice-President (Operations), in consultation with the bookkeeper, as a bad debt expense using the direct write-off method and it must be reported to Council and in the current Operational Budget.
+Debt forgiveness may be written off by the Vice-President (Finance & Administration), in consultation with the bookkeeper, as a bad debt expense using the direct write-off method and it must be reported to Council and in the current Operational Budget.

 The Director of Finance will document and store the repayment plans within the Bank of EngSoc SharePoint site.